Dieting creates obsession around our bodies and food, which holds us back from focusing on what’s really important. Here’s how…

 Join my Body Positive Virtual Yoga Studio for online yoga classes that focus on body acceptance, self-care, and body positivity.

-Make sure you join my private group – Happy Healthy Empowered – for weekly live coaching sessions, exclusive body positive and intuitive eating content, self-care tips, and more!
+Make sure you join my private group – Nourish – for weekly live coaching sessions, exclusive body positive and intuitive eating content, self-care tips, and more!
 You can join here.

 To find out more about my health coaching programs, click here.
 I’m a holistic health coach and an advocate of intuitive eating.
 My one-on-one coaching programs help you to make peace with food and your body, trust your body more, stop restricting, experience pleasure from food, move your body in ways that feel good, and learn how to nourish your body without focusing on weight loss.